Phone scams are on the rise, cops and utility warn

 While more information on that scam wasn't available, Hart said Suffolk police received 522 reports of scammers in the first six months of 2019, up from 340 in the same period last year.
 And the scammers got cash from 79 people, versus 37 in the earlier period, she said.

-Nassau County police didn't immediately provide new statistics on the scams, but Police Commissioner Patrick Ryder said the department has held "upwards of 100" community meetings and has trained thousands of residents on how to protect themselves.
+Nassau County police didn't immediately provide new statistics on the scams, but Police Commissioner Patrick Ryder said the department had held "upward of 100" community meetings and had trained thousands of residents on how to protect themselves.
 "I urge all of our residents to always confirm who you are speaking to and call the police to report any suspicious calls," Ryder said.

 Kim and David Sanders of East Islip, who own four dance studios on Long Island, recounted how they were traveling out of state when their receptionist received a call from someone posing as a customer service representative for PSEG Long Island who demanded to be paid or their lights would be shut off at 2 p.m.